-- Student inductions and classes will begin w/c 7 September and timetables will be accessible via Moodle when you have completed your enrolment.
-All students on Study Programmes will have as much face to face delivery as we can accommodate in line with Government guidance and social distancing.
-Some delivery will occur through taught online classes.
+- Student inductions and classes will begin from Wednesday 6 September and timetables will be accessible via Moodle when you have completed your enrolment.

-- If you enrol at College to start again in September it will be mandatory to attend all College classes and all online classes.
-You will need to make us aware of any access issues with IT during your enrolment.
+- If you enrol at College to start again in September it will be mandatory to attend any College classes and all online classes.

 In the meantime, if you have any queries then please contact our Admissions Team on firstname.lastname@example.org, or 01924 789110.

 We want to ensure that students coming to us get a quality experience and the appropriate advice and guidance on entry.
 Adult and HE students will receive communications about their enrolments directly during August and will either be asked to come into one of our Colleges between Thursday 24 August and Tuesday 5 September to enrol or will be sent a link to enrol online.